microsoft/PowerPlatformConnectors/certified-connectors/RegexFlow Regular Expression/readme.md

 # RegexFlow Regular Expression
 The Regular Expression connector enables the use of regular expression.
-The connector takes text and a regex pattern as inputs and returns was the pattern matched and the matched groups
+The connector uses the posted body and a regex pattern as inputs and returns the matched patterns and groups.

 ## Publisher: Epicycle